 Hungarian Secession is a local implementation of the better-known style of Art Nouveau.
 In the old part of Budapest, this style can be seen on nearly every corner, represented by stunning buildings decorated with flamboyant patterns, curved doors and colourful tiles.
 The shapes and details of Hungarian Secession can turn an ordinary house into a masterpiece.
 But where did this style come from and what are the buildings to look out for in Budapest?

-By the end of the 19th century, the process of Magyarization had been intensifying on the territory of Austria-Hungary.
-It refers to the fight of Hungarians to separate their culture from the influence of the Habsburg empire.
+At the turn of the century, the process of Magyarization had been intensifying in the Austro-Hungarian empire.
+This process refers to the fight of Hungarians to separate their culture from the influence of the Habsburg monarchy.
 Thanks to this process, the Hungarian language started spreading to all spheres of life and wasn't considered just a language of peasants anymore.
 And this new trend in arts and architecture came in utterly handy, as it provided a new opportunity to express the identity of the Hungarian people.

 Let's start off with one of the most recognizable buildings in Budapest and the first major work of architect Lechner.
 This is the Museum of Applied Arts, opened in 1896 to celebrate the thousandth anniversary of the state foundation of Hungary (get directions).
 It was during this project that Lechner first showcased his unique style, which he considered primordially Hungarian.